matiasandina/tissuefaxs_export_pipeline/README.md

 ## Why this exists
 TissueFAXS exports OME-TIFF regions, but the exported regions are often rotated 180°.
 This repo provides a small pipeline to:

+1) validate exports
-1) validate exports, 2) rotate multi‑channel tiles, and 3) create overview composites and montages for quick visual QC.
+2) rotate multi‑channel tiles, and
+3) create overview composites and montages for quick visual QC.

 ## Pipeline overview
 - `00-validator.py`: Validate per-region TIFF exports for consistent shapes and physical pixel size.